Vynxxx1/rjw-milking-machine/README.md

+﻿### Note
+This Fork is designed to work with the Milkable Colonists version listed on the addons post in the official RJW addons post.
+Below is the readme of the repo this is forked from.
+It (probably) isn't accurate.

-﻿## Requires RimJobWorld (obviously) and Vanilla Expanded Framework **Tutorial**
+## Requires RimJobWorld (obviously) and Vanilla Expanded Framework
+**Tutorial**
 To begin milking a colonist you'll want to create either a penis milking machine or a breast milking machine, both costing 45 units of any leathery material at a tailoring bench.
 The penis milking machine produces a variable amount of used condoms / cum if [Sexperience](https://www.loverslab.com/topic/193448-mod-rjw-sexperience-continued/) is active each day.
 The same is said for a breast milking machine, but instead of cum it's milk.
 Before you start your new milk farm, you should take note of the following: